cds-snc/gcds-docs/src/en/get-involved.md

   </gcds-grid>
 </div>

 Submit your contributions to our next priorities directly in GitHub.
+If this is your first time using Github - follow these [instructions](https://docs.github.com/en/get-started/start-your-journey/creating-an-account-on-github) to create your account.

 Provide any of the following for each component or pattern: